 The Chair invited the DAG to provide their recommendations on conditional approval of the T1 design artefacts.

-GS stated they feel forced to approve the documents to chase deadlines and noted a substantial list of issues come with conditional approval.
-As a result, GS did not feel able to recommend approval per se but would accept approval if required.
+GS stated that they weren’t happy to approve the documents and felt that we were chasing deadlines, but accepted that approval was likely to happen anyway.
+They noted DAG were presented with a substantial list of issues that members had subsequently added to.
 CH felt it was important to get design right, and the perspective of their constituency is there are still quite a number of issues to be resolved and matters on governance to be addressed.
-As a result, they are not comfortable recommending approval before understanding the detail of how issues are resolved.
+As a result, they were not comfortable recommending approval before understanding the detail of how issues are resolved, but accepted approval may happen.

 MH stated they were happy to approve based on what was discussed and on the condition that responses to outstanding comments do not result in significant change to T1 artefacts.

-SC felt similarly to GS, and was happy to approve, acknowledging it may be necessary to recommend approval to ensure deadlines are met but felt it may not be wise to recommend approval given the issues discussed.
+SC felt similarly to GS, noting the areas which require further work had been listed.
+SC stated they were not comfortable approving the documents and questioned whether it was necessary to soften the term ‘approval’.
+SC acknowledged it may be necessary to recommend approval to ensure deadlines are met but felt it may not be wise to recommend approval given the issues discussed.

-DT felt this decision is being rushed to meet the timeline and there should be more clarification around how everything is managed before approval can be recommended.
+DT expressed they felt forced to conditionally approve and as such the decision is being rushed to meet the timeline and there should be more clarification around how everything is managed before approval can be recommended.

-KL agreed to conditional approval, noting the concerns of the DAG members and stated if there was a detailed plan to resolve the issues then DAG may be better placed to offer a recommendation for conditional approval.
+KL agreed with the concerns raised by the other DAG members and stated if there was a detailed plan to resolve the issues then they may be better placed to agree to conditional approval.

 SS asked whether DAG need to soften the ‘approval’ sought at this meeting, and whether DAG should rephrase to say the documents are being baselined subject to changes as issues are addressed.
 The Chair advised the purpose of the conditional approval is to say the design is substantially robust recognising the open design issues.

 GSi provided an observation they would like to have seen this feedback to look at whether any assumptions are incorrect and need a fuller addressment.
 GSi found it difficult to recommend approval based on level of issues outstanding and no clear view on their materiality.
 GSi further noted the process maps published in T1 are not sufficient to enable parties to commence build.
 IS responded that process maps are not intended to enable detailed build and the Design Team have tried to be precise in terms of outstanding issues.
 IS stated, regarding materiality, the overall volume of documentation in T1, and despite some agonising by the Design Team over outstanding issues, they found there was a huge amount of material that was non-contentious and wished members to consider that majority of T1 is stable and sufficient for approval.